zakcali/trimLabResults/README.md

 Sodyum - 135,0 mg/dL" -> "Na:135,0"
 Morover, I need whole text in one line, instead of one result per line.

-So I wrote a html web page, with minimal JavaScript coding Paste laboratory results text to form on the top, click "Kısalt" button, see trimmed text in the form on the bottom.
+So I wrote a html web page, with minimal JavaScript coding.
+Paste laboratory results text to form on the top, click "Kısalt" button, see trimmed text in the form on the bottom.
 Now you can select the trimmed text, and copy it to clipboard, then paste it to patients history text.